Alice, South Africa: University of Fort Hare

 The University of Fort Hare began in early 1847 as a fort built to house British troops.
 The same fort was converted in 1916 into a black university institution.
-Many of the current political leaders in South Africa were educated at the University of Fort Hare.
-It is also the alma mater of former President Nelson Mandela.
+Many of the current political leaders in South Africa were educated at the University of Fort Hare, including former president Nelson Mandela.
 The university is also the repository of the archives of the African National Congress and documents and houses one of the most significant collections of African art.

 Victoria Hospital

-Built in 1898.One of the oldest sites in Alice, it still graces the town with its old charm of yesterday.
-Victoria Hospital is a large district hospital on the outskirts of Alice, recently (2006–2011) fully reconstructed and upgraded by the Eastern Cape Provincial Government.
+Built in 1898, it is one of the oldest sites in Alice and still graces the town with its old charm of yesterday.
+Victoria Hospital is a large district hospital on the outskirts of Alice reconstructed and upgraded by the Eastern Cape Provincial Government between 2006 and 2011.